Chattanooga FC: Supporters and attendance

 Chattanooga FC boasts the highest average and single-game attendance in the NPSL.
 In its inaugural match on May 16, 2009, over 1,600 fans watched Chattanooga FC host Atlanta FC.
 In their second home match, held on June 7, 2009, over 1,500 watched as CFC notched their first win in club history over Saturn FC.
 Over 2,100 fans watched as CFC tied eventual divisional champs Rocket City United on June 20, 2009.
 In their final home game of the season, held July 4, 2009, over 3,000 fans witnessed CFC's victory over Birmingham, Alabama's Pumas FC.
 The club's average season attendance for league games was approximately 2,100.
 In its second season, CFC continued to build upon its remarkably high attendance figures.
 In the season-beginning league match-up against Pumas FC on June 5, 2010, attendance numbers hit over 3,000.
 The second league game on June 19, 2010, drew over 2,900 fans to witness CFC host Atlanta FC.
 On July 4, 2010, an NPSL record crowd of over 3,400 watched CFC take on league newcomer FC Tulsa.
-CFC beat all NPSL attendance records, for a regular season game, on July 17, 2010 when 5,117 fans watched the CFC roll over Rocket City United, 4 - 0.
+CFC beat all NPSL attendance records, for a regular season game, on July 17, 2010 when 5,117 fans watched the CFC defeat Rocket City United 4–0.
 The club's average attendance for their second season was approximately 4,400 per game (including a 6,317 home attendance count against non-league opponent F.C.
 Atlas's Under-20 squad.)

 In 2014, Chattanooga FC continued its high attendance, drawing more than 3,000 in the final two home games of the regular season, as well as US Open Cup attendance of 4,058 against the Atlanta Silverbacks.
 Hosting the Southeast Division conference tournament, Chattanooga FC games drew 3,101 against Nashville FC and 2,802 against New Orleans Jesters.
 In hosting the South Region tournament, the game against Miami United F.C. drew 2,011 in heavy rain, and 3,218 against Tulsa Athletics, putting total attendance at over 25,000 for the season.
 On July 26, 2014, the team set a league attendance record of 8,878 during their playoff against the Sacramento Gold.
 In 2015, Chattanooga opened their home schedule against Ocala Stampede in the 1st round of the 2015 Lamar Hunt U.S. Open Cup with just under 2500 in attendance, likely the highest attended match in the round.
 After 4 home matches, Chattanooga FC had already drawn 10,000 for the season.
 In 2015, 18,227 came to the Finley Stadium for the match between Chattanooga FC and New York Cosmos B. It became a US 4th tier record.
 In February 2017, MLS expansion club Atlanta United came to Chattanooga for a friendly, which drew approximately 12,400 fans to Finley Stadium.